The DSIAC Team

 The Texas Research Institute Austin (TRI/Austin), which supported both the legacy Advanced Materials and Manufacturing Information Analysis Center (AMMTIAC) and former Nondestructive Testing Information Analysis Center (NTIAC), brings significant laboratory and materials R&D and testing experience to DSIAC.

-The Johns Hopkins University (JHU), long-time operator of the Chemical Propulsion Information Analysis Center (CPIAC) and its legacy IACs, is supporting DSIAC’s energetics subject area.
+The Johns Hopkins University (JHU), long-time operator of the Chemical Propulsion Information Analysis Center (CPIAC) and its legacy IACs, is supporting DSIAC’s energetics subject area with research scientists from their Energetics Research Group (ERG).

 Finally, The West Virginia University Innovation Corporation (WVUIC), an independent, non-profit applied research affiliate of West Virginia University (WVU), supports DSIAC’s autonomous systems subject area.